-Staff are currently reviewing the development agreement application, and will ultimately prepare a recommendation for Regional Council to consider.
+Development agreements are discretionary applications, meaning that they require the approval of Council to proceed.
+Staff are currently reviewing the development agreement application and will ultimately prepare a recommendation for Regional Council to consider.
 Before Regional Council can make any decision about the proposal, a public open house and a public hearing shall be held.
-The public open house will be scheduled in late 2022 or early 2023.
+This document outlines the process and public engagement requirements for a development agreement.

-Staff are simultaneously processing an application to substantially alter Finntigh Mara, the registered heritage property.
+Staff are simultaneously processing an application to substantially alter the main house at Finntigh Mara.
 In accordance with the Nova Scotia Heritage Property Act, a substantial alteration application must be reviewed by the Heritage Advisory Committee and approved by Regional Council before any registered heritage property is substantially altered.

 Documents Submitted for Evaluation

 The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.
 The details of this application may change before consideration or approval by Regional Council.
 Updates or changes to the application will be posted on this website.

 A – Site Plan (Updated April 2023)